openstack/openstack-manuals/doc/config-reference/source/block-storage/drivers/blockbridge-eps-driver.rst

 Configure the Blockbridge volume driver in ``/etc/cinder/cinder.conf``.
-Your ``volume_backend_name`` must match the value specified in the :command:`cinder type-key` command in the previous step.
+Your ``volume_backend_name`` must match the value specified in the :command:`openstack volume type set` command in the previous step.

 .. code-block:: ini